We're here to help

 And because a professional indemnity policy can be triggered solely by an allegation of negligence (and these often go nowhere), claims are frequently closed off without the insurer having to pay anything else.

-The good news is, if the only costs to your insurer are their own legal costs, you don’t pay a thing.
+Now for the good news.
+If the only costs to your insurer are their own legal costs, you don’t pay a thing.
 The excess usually only applies if you’re found liable and your insurer has to pay your client compensation.

 But even if you do have to pay the excess, it’s still going to be a much lower figure than you’d pay if you didn’t have insurance.
 In our experience, you'd be looking at a bill for many £thousands rather than just a few £hundred.